In the Rehabilitation, Reintegration & Recovery space

 Obstructive sleep apnea stands as the predominant sleep-related breathing ailment.
 Individuals affected by this condition experience recurrent pauses and resumptions in breathing during sleep.

 This disorder occurs when the muscles in the throat relax, obstructing the airway.
+It is included among the most common sleep disorders listed in any comprehensive sleeping disorders list.

 Unusual movements can hinder the ability to achieve adequate, restful sleep.
 Additionally, they can pose challenges for individuals sharing a bed with someone experiencing such disorders.
+These sleep disruptions are frequent in people living with a sleep disorder and may require targeted therapy.

 Insufficient sleep or low-quality rest can lead to various consequences.
 Among the most apparent are fatigue and reduced energy levels, along with irritability and difficulties in maintaining focus.